appliedepi/intro_course/README.md

 to download a zipped folder to use in the course exercises.

-**Unzip the folder and save it on your computer’s desktop (not on a shared drive).**

-To “unzip” a folder once it is downloaded, right-click on the folder and select “Extract All”.
+**Unzip the folder and save it on your computer’s desktop (not on a shared drive).** To “unzip” a folder once it is downloaded, right-click on the folder and select “Extract All”.
 If offered a choice of location to save the unzipped folder, save it to your desktop.

 ### 2. Create a new RStudio project

 1)  Open RStudio.
 Ensure that you open *RStudio* and not just *R*.
-R wil opened automatically within RStudio.

 2)  In RStudio click *File -\> New Project*.
 In the pop-up window, select **“Existing directory”**.